Out-of-control Oregon wildfire forces evacuations and highway closures as gusty winds challenge firefighters

 The high temperature hit triple digits in The Dalles on both Sunday and Monday – Monday’s high of 101 degrees Fahrenheit broke a record for the date that had stood since 1955.

-Windy conditions on Wednesday, with gusts of 30 to 40 mph, fanned the flames once the Rowena Fire sparked in the afternoon.
+Windy conditions on Wednesday, with gusts of 30 to 40 mph, fanned the flames once the Rowena Fire sparked in the afternoon, and the difficult weather continued Thursday.

+“Windy conditions and warm weather persisted on the Rowena Fire on Thursday, challenging firefighters as they continued aggressive tactics from the air and widespread structural and natural resource protection on the ground,” the Oregon State Fire Marshal said on social media.

-Wind will pose a continued challenge for fire crews Thursday.
-Gusts of 10 to 15 mph in the morning will increase to 15 to 25 mph in the afternoon, and a few gusts past 30 mph are possible.
-Winds will remain gusty at times through Friday and no rain is expected into at least early next week.
+Wind will test fire crews again Friday and for part of Saturday: Gusts to 30 mph are possible through Friday night, with gusts to 20 mph on Saturday.
+No rain is expected into at least the middle of next week.

 The-CNN-Wire